webplatform/docs/apis/file/Blob/index.md

 {{API_Name}}
 {{Summary_Section|The '''Blob''' object represents immutable raw data.
 It provides a method to slice data objects between ranges of bytes into further chunks of raw data.}}
 {{API_Object
-|Overview="Blob" provides an attribute representing the size of the chunk of data.
+|Overview='''Blob''' provides an attribute representing the size of the chunk of data.
 The [[apis/file/File|'''File''']] object inherits from the '''Blob''' object.
 '''Blob''' objects can be read asynchronously only on the main thread via [[apis/file/FileReader|'''FileReader''']] objects, but metadata access via attributes such as '''size''' and '''type''' return synchronously (this trade-off is based on the underlying assumption that metadata access will not significantly block or disrupt the browser's main thread, whereas